flamenco687/Proxy/README.md

 </p>

 ---
 Ever heard of proxies?
 Well, this one is a little bit different.
-Proxy's purpose is not working as a layer of communication between two servers but instead, working as an intermediary between the Server/Client and a table.
+Proxy's purpose is not working as a layer of communication between two machines but instead, working as an intermediary between the Server/Client and a table.

 Ever tried to detect changes in a roblox vanilla table?
 Well, I tried and found out that it wasn't possible by default because there are no functions nor metamethods to do so.
 After a while searching I finally found out that the only way to detect direct changes and indexes of a table was by using a proxy table.